themepaste/shipping-manager/readme.txt

 ### ⚙️ Key Features Explained

 ⚖️ **Unit Weight Fee:** Implement precise cost control with the Unit Weight Fee feature.
-This allows you to add a weight-based shipping fee per unit of product weight.
-Thus, you can easily align WooCommerce weight-based shipping fees with actual logistics costs.
+This allows you to add a WooCommerce Weight-Based Shipping fee per unit of product weight.
+Thus, you can easily align shipping fees with actual logistics costs.
 Your store’s shipping charges will remain transparent and proportional to product weight.

-📦 **Box Size Management:** Easily configure and manage your packaging logistics with the Box Size Management feature.
+📦 **Box Size Management:** Easily configure and manage your packaging logistics with the Box Shipping for WooCommerce feature.
 Define multiple box sizes based on height, width, and length to accommodate your entire product catalog.
 Combine this with accurate shipping calculations to maintain transparency.

 📏 **Free Shipping Bar:** Add a visual notification that shows how close the customer is to unlocking free shipping.
 This motivates customers to add more items to their cart, increasing your average order value.